 Wood is one of feng shui's five elements.
-Maximizing how you use this element in design can improve the chi in your home or workspace.
+Each element, including wood, needs to be used correctly and balanced throughout the space for the optimal flow of chi energy.
+Maximizing how you use the wood element in design can improve the chi in your home or workspace.

 Wood has primarily yang (masculine, active) energy, but it also has elements of yin (receptive, feminine).
 It is associated with the season of Spring and new beginnings, new life, and new growth.
 It has the qualities of combined strength and flexibility.

 In the destructive cycle, wood weakens earth and is weakened by metal.
 This means if you need less of the wood element in a design, you can add a few (but not too many) metal elements, and if you need less earth in a design, you can add a few elements of wood.

 In the productive cycle, water strengthens wood and wood strengthens fire, so you can add wood elements to fire elements if you need stronger fire energy and add water elements to wood elements if you need more wood energy.

 Wood colors are brown and green.
 Using these colors in design strengthen wood attributes.

 Feng Shui Wood Element Materials